zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-appblades.md

 **NOTE**: The source location for the contents of the IFrame is sent to the container by using the `source` property.

 <a name="the-ibiza-command-bar"></a>
-## The Ibiza command bar
+### The Ibiza command bar

 The Ibiza command bar can optionally be used in an AppBlade to leverage Framework support and make Azure navigation a more consistent experience.
-To use a command bar, add it to the PDL file for the extension PDL and configure it in the AppBlade ViewModel, as in the following example.
+To use a command bar, add it to the PDL file for the extension PDL and configure it in the AppBlade `ViewModel`, as in the following example.

 ```typescript